mnunezsa95/interview-prep/javascriptFundamentals.md

 - The process of moving declarations to the top of their scope.
 - This means that variables and functions can be used before they are declared
   - This happens when 'var' is used for varibale
-  - Function declarations are hoisted (fn expressions / arrow functions are not)
+  - Function declarations are hoisted (fn expressions are not)
 - This is why the language implemented 'let' and 'const'

 ## 4. What is the difference between null and undefined?